Currently Empty: £0.00

 Level 1

-This e-learning series explores the thematic area of Working Creatively with Neurodiverse Children.
+This e-learning series explores the thematic area of Working Practically with Neurodiverse Children (3–11 yrs) Level 1.
 The courses are structured across three progressive levels:

 - Level 1: Focuses on children aged 3–11 years